BusisiwePieterson/Nginx-Loadbalancer/README.md

 ![images](images/Screenshot_4.png)

-5. Run `sudo vi /etc/apache2/sites-available/000-default.conf` and change port 80 on the virtualhost to 8000
+5. Run `sudo vi /etc/apache2/sites-available/000-default.conf` and change port 80 on the virtual host to 8000

    - Run `sudo systemctl restart apache2` to restart the server